 - Your health, gender, and age

 If you or a loved one is physically dependent or addicted to mushrooms, a rehab program can help you address the root causes of the addictive behaviors and learn how to cope with life without the use of psychedelic drugs.

-Two common types of drug rehab programs are inpatient/residential rehab and outpatient rehab.
+Two common types of magic mushroom rehab programs are inpatient/residential rehab and outpatient rehab.
 Although neither type of program is better than the other, one may be more suited to your addiction treatment needs.
-There are also several primary differences between residential drug rehab and outpatient drug rehab.
+There are also several primary differences between residential drug rehab and outpatient drug rehab for magic mushroom treatment.

-In residential rehab for mushroom addiction, you can expect to:
+In residential rehab for magic mushroom addiction, you can expect to:

-In outpatient rehab for mushroom addiction, you can expect to:
+In outpatient rehab for magic mushroom addiction, you can expect to:

-If you have recently completed a detox program for mushroom addiction, your treatment team may be able to provide a referral to a reputable rehab center.
-Otherwise, several factors to consider when choosing a rehab program include:
+If you have recently completed a magic mushroom detox program, your treatment team may be able to provide a referral to a reputable rehab center.
+Otherwise, several factors to consider when choosing a magic mushroom rehab program include: